 Source: Salt Pepper

 Just one thing to remember: don’t over-animate.
-Only animate a part of the header, so your design doesn’t confuse readers.
+Only animate a part of the header so your design doesn’t confuse readers.

 Email Header Design: Best Practices

-Before we wrap this post, it’s best to share some best practices that you need to keep in mind for each of the tips you read today.
+Before we wrap up this post, it’s best to share some best practices that you need to keep in mind for each of the tips you read today.

 Here you go: